leebri101/Style-Sheet/README.md

 It was a nice refresher for me to comeback and re-learn JavaScript and to see how much I can make the quiz a lot better compared to the first one that I have created from the previous course that I attended, but however it was refreshing to see how much I can improve and learn, thinking beyond from last year from learning it from scratch to continuously think.
 "How can I make this better?
 What can I do to make it standout more?
 Or I think this would look better".
 From this I can see from myself that i have more qualities of being a good Web Developer (but there is  always room for improvement), but i must credit the following people:
  * John Lamontagne my coding mentor who is amazing at giving me advice, tips & tricks for always improving my projects, not only on a curricular base level, but in a real life perspective too, and to always make me think on the perspective of both teh user/owner, always giving a thorough analysis to ensure that I always achieve my highest potential as an upcoming developer

-* My older brother for always being available for being a personal guinea pig for my projects (and as a non-coding person) and (with many more to come) and giving me constant constructive critical feedback all the time.

 ### **General reference:**
 * The project theme was based around a similar concept of the previous project i have made in the past, but of a different theme I made but with more changes to make it more effective, functional and clean with little to no bugs as possible to ensure a higher accuracy of clean code as good practice for entering into the industry, but to also make a fun short quiz for users to play.